Howdy Folks

 Edmonton Folk Music Festival, North Country Fair, South Country Fair,

-Ness Creek Festival, Vancouver Island Folk Festival, Sasquach Festival,
+Wid Oats and Notes, Come By the Hills, Ness Creek Festival, Vancouver Island Folk Festival, Sasquach Festival, Big Valley Jamboree,